StephenHB/mmm-clv/clv_models/CLV_Prototype_PRD.md

 ## Timeline

-- **Week 1:** Project setup, requirements gathering, and reference article ingestion
+- Project setup, requirements gathering, and reference article ingestion
-- **Week 2:** Implement modular BG/NBD and Gamma-Gamma model classes, and demonstrate usage of the lifetimes package for CLV modeling (including a code example and documentation)
+- Implement modular BG/NBD and Gamma-Gamma model classes, and demonstrate usage of the lifetimes package for CLV modeling (including a code example and documentation)
-- **Week 3:** Develop data ingestion and preprocessing utilities
+   Develop data ingestion and preprocessing utilities
-- **Week 4:** Create example scripts/notebooks and documentation
+- Create example scripts/notebooks and documentation
-- **Week 5:** Testing, review, and extensibility planning
+- Testing, review, and extensibility planning

 ## Extensibility and Future Work